SOROM2/agile-portfolio/five.md

 This sprint was about half the size of the last sprint was, while the last sprint's workload was maintainable, it was a bit much for the one-week sprints we allotted ourselves.

+I also ended up helping another teammate with a major feature they were having trouble with, seen below.

 ___

 In this sprint I was assigned and completed the following tasks: